 The Father.
 The Son.
 The Holy Spirit.

-There is one God, eternally existent in three persons; Father, Son and Holy Spirit.
+There is one God, eternally existent in three persons: His Fatherhood, Son and Holy Spirit.

 These three are co-equal and co-eternal.
 The Father is fully God; his Fatherhood is eternal and personal.
 He is the Father of the Lord Jesus and of all who believe in Christ.